CTSpine1K: A Large-Scale Dataset for Spinal Vertebrae Segmentation in Computed Tomography: Benchmarking Experiment

 \subsubsection{Quantitative Results.}

-We calculate the two metrics of each vertebra and the results are reported in Table~\ref{tab2}.
-On the one hand, our experimental results are close to those reported in reference \cite{sekuboyina2020verse} with the same model (nnUnet), verifying the high quality of our annotations.
+We calculate the two metrics of each vertebra, and the results are reported in Table~\ref{tab2}.
+On the one hand, our experimental results are close to those reported in reference \citep{sekuboyina2020verse} with the same model (nnUnet), verifying the high quality of our annotations.
 On the other hand, Table~\ref{tab2} shows it is difficult to segment the diseased vertebrae (the DSC of L6 is almost 0).
-Specifically, the existence of L6 confuses the model, resulting in the prediction dislocations (see the last row in Fig.~\ref{vis-result}).
-Thus our labeled dataset which contains many L6 cases is very valuable for the diseased vertebrae segmentation (We have stated those cases which are hard for annotation in the readme.txt file).

-Table~\ref{tab2} also illustrates that the model trained with our annotations can achieve good performance on our CTSpine1K dataset but a much worse performance on the VerSe Challenge datasets, which explains there is an obvious domain gap between our annotated dataset and the public dataset.
-We infer the reason is that the COlONOG dataset is got on an empty stomach and colon, containing less information than full stomach and colon via CT images (see Fig.~\ref{difference}).
+Specifically, the existence of L6 confuses the model, resulting in prediction dislocations (see the last row in Fig.~\ref{vis-result}).
+Thus, our labeled dataset, which contains many L6 cases, is very valuable for the diseased vertebrae segmentation (we have stated those cases that are hard for annotation in the readme.txt file).
+Table~\ref{tab2} illustrates that the model trained with our annotations can achieve good performance on our CTSpine1K dataset but a much worse performance on the VerSe Challenge datasets, which explains there is an obvious domain gap between our annotated dataset and the public dataset.
+We infer the reason is that the COlONOG dataset is based on an empty stomach and colon, confusing the deep learning model by the changes of air content in the abdomen (see Fig.~\ref{difference}).
 Therefore, our annotations are a good complement to the existing datasets.